equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 I've survived working on a Chromebook I'll bet you will too.

-Now do I recommend you to  buy a Chromebook ?
-Well, no.

 Do I recommend Chromebook as a primary computer ?
 Well, absolutely not !

+Now, do I recommend you to  buy a Chromebook ?
+Well, not necessary, but it's interesting experience.

-In this article I was mainly my standing ground for alternative way how to develop software via a terminal connection / Cloud IDE.
+In this article I was mainly standing ground for alternative way how to develop software via a terminal connection / Cloud IDE.
 Like I said I'm a huge fan of idea that the best computer backup is the one you don't have to do.
-By having your development toolset outside your box you will loose offline possibility to write software, but gain the freedom of not care about when your laptop crash.
+By having your development toolset outside your box you will loose offline possibility to write software, but gain the freedom of not to care about when your laptop crash.

 Friend of my use to develop Rails application on Windows 7 as he was